frekm/atompy/README.md

 ## Usage

-If you don't want to install the package, you can simply download `atompy.zip` from the latest release (see
-[Release Page](https://github.com/frekm/atompy/releases)) and unpack it into your working directory.
+If you don't want to install the package, you can simply download `atompy.zip` from the latest release (see [Release Page](https://github.com/frekm/atompy/releases)) and unpack it into your working directory.

 Then you can import just as you import any other Python module.

 If you use this method, you'll need to install the dependencies manually, which are listed in `requirements-atompy.txt`.

-After unpacking `atompy_<release>.zip` can install them with `pip`:

 ```shell
 pip install -r requirements-atompy.txt